 Table of Contents: A chapter-by-chapter outline of the proposed book, including any major elements (such as sidebars or fact boxes) within each chapter.

 Vision (optional): A brief paragraph outlining the look and feel you would like for the book.
 You may want to call upon other books that resonate with you and have a similar aesthetic.
 Illustrate that you have a distinct vision but that you also are open to collaborating based on the best overall package for your book.
 If you know you want to work with a specific photographer you may mention it here.
-Or if you would like to propose delivering the photography yourself include that here along with sample work or links to what you would consider book quality images.
+Or, if you would like to propose delivering the photography yourself, include that here along with sample work or links to what you would consider book quality images.

 Chapter Summaries: A thorough description of each chapter, typically paragraph summaries.
 If you are proposing a cookbook, be sure to include the number of recipes you envision in each chapter.
 This section will be strengthened if you can provide as complete a listing of recipe titles as possible.

 Complete Sample Chapter: The most important section of the proposal.
-It should be fluent and well organized, and must include a strong set of recipes.
+It should be fluent and well organized, and must include a strong set of at least 6-10 recipes.
 This single chapter should illustrate the overall concept of the book and should provide clearly demonstrate your writing ability and recipe technique.
 The key to this section is to “show” rather than “tell.”
 All recipes must be fully tested.

 Here are a few additional tips to ensure that your proposal is as strong as possible:

 - Make sure the recipes work, keeping in mind that editors will often test several recipes.